 Contact her office to learn about the advantages of porcelain and zirconium crowns.

-Dental crowns are often called caps because they cover, or cap, a damaged tooth.
-A crown encases the entire tooth, so it’s a good way to restore its original strength, and since it’s cemented onto the existing tooth or an implant, it functions just like a normal tooth.
+A crown works like a cap that goes over the tooth or the space where the tooth was.
+A dental crown encases the entire tooth, so it’s a good way to restore its original strength, and since it’s cemented onto the existing tooth or an implant, it functions just like a normal tooth.

 Crowns are often used to repair a cracked tooth or to restore the tooth after extensive decay.
 They’re often used to cover a tooth that has had a root canal.
 Crowns are used cosmetically to cover stained teeth.
 They can also be crafted to improve the appearance of teeth that are misshapen or out of alignment.

 Your teeth may seem very strong, but the fact is that teeth break and crack all the time.
 There could be any number of reasons for this, such as an injury, grinding teeth during sleep or general tooth decay, among other things.
 Some of these cause your teeth to weaken over time, which leaves them vulnerable to breaking.

 After evaluating several factors, including the nature and severity of the crack or break, and the health of the teeth that surround the affected area, Dr. Brayman will decide whether or not a dental crown would be an appropriate treatment to get your smile back to where you want it to be.

 In some cases, the dental crown will go over a gap that has been left by a filling that has fallen out or decayed.
 The cavity left by the filling may be too big to properly fill.
 As long as the root of the tooth is still intact and in good health, Dr. Brayman will most likely suggest a dental crown as the solution for your damaged tooth.